 The New Orleans, Louisiana task force has worked on expanding the number of minorities eligible to participate in the District Attorney’s pretrial diversion program and increasing the capacity of the diversion program to serve the growing local Latino community.
 In addition, the Task Force had planned stages of creating an accelerated diversion program for defendants charged with nonviolent first time property crimes.

 The Kings County, New York task force is focusing on addressing racial disparities that exist among minority juveniles.
-The task force has created a juvenile diversion program utilizing a curriculum provided by the Center for Court Innovation.
-The task force developed an implicit bias training for judges and attorneys.
+The task force has created a juvenile diversion program utilizing a curriculum provided by the Center for Court Innovation and The Young Newyorkers (local nonprofit).
+The task force developed implicit bias training and adolescent training for judges and attorneys.

 The St. Louis County, Minnesota task force is addressing the over-representation of African American and Native American arrestees in pretrial detention and the disparate (higher) bail imposed on individuals from these ethnic groups.

 The Dane County, Wisconsin task force is addressing the overwhelming minority population harshly sentenced for corporal punishment crimes.
 They are currently organizing a training workshop in June 2014 regarding implicit bias, cultural competency, and key components of diversion for local stakeholders.

 The North Carolina task force is currently accumulating data in pretrial bail and detention settings.
 They are currently working on developing a training workshop for local judges and probation officers regarding best practices in bail setting procedures.

 The Pennsylvania task force has concluded a data assessment identifying racial disparities in sentencing of juveniles in misdemeanor theft crimes.
 The task force is working to establish a local juvenile diversion program to address the problem identified.